372groupproject/milestones-team19-crehling16-jjrice/code/README.md

 ### p3_word.txt ###

-Demonstrates declaring words with MAKE, and merging them with WORD.
+This file demonstrates declaring words with MAKE, and merging them with WORD.

 ### p3_list.txt ###

+Demonstrates creating a list from hard-coded input, accessing the first/last indices of that list, accessing the tail of the list (for list processing purposes!), and converting lists to arrays.

 ### p3_array.txt ###